inEXASCALE/pychop/README.md

 [![Conda Platforms](https://img.shields.io/conda/pn/conda-forge/pychop.svg)](https://anaconda.org/conda-forge/pychop)
 </div>

-With the increasing availability of lower-precision floating-point arithmetic beyond IEEE 64-bit/32-bit precision, both in hardware and software simulation, reduced-precision formats such as 16-bit half precision have gained significant attention in scientific computing and machine learning domains.
-These formats offer higher computational throughput, reduced data transfer overhead, and lower energy consumption.
+Lower-precision floating-point arithmetic is becoming more common, moving beyond the usual IEEE 64-bit double-precision and 32-bit single-precision formats.
+Today, hardware accelerators and software simulations often use reduced-precision formats, such as 16-bit half-precision, which are popular in scientific computing and machine learning.
+These formats boost computational speed, reduce data transfer between memory and processors, and use less energy.
+These benefits are most important with large datasets or real-time applications.

-Inspired by MATLAB’s chop function by Nick Higham,  ``Pychop`` is a Python library designed for efficient quantization, enabling the conversion of single- or double-precision numbers into low-bitwidth representations.
-It allows users to define custom floating-point formats with a specified number of exponent and significand bits as well as fixed-point and integer quantization, offering fine-grained control over precision and range.
-The library supports multiple rounding modes, optional denormal number handling, and runs efficiently on both CPU and GPU devices.
-This makes it particularly useful for research, experimentation, and optimization in areas like machine learning, numerical analysis, and hardware design, where reduced precision can provide computational advantages.
+``Pychop``brings these features to Python, inspired by MATLAB’s well-known chop function by Nick Higham.
+This Python library lets you quickly and reliably convert single- or double-precision numbers into any low-bitwidth format.
+It is flexible, so you can set up custom floating-point formats by choosing the number of exponent and significand bits, or pick fixed-point or integer quantization.
+This gives you control to match numerical precision and range to your algorithm, simulation, or hardware needs.
+It combines advanced features with ease of use.
+It includes many rounding modes, both deterministic and stochastic, and can handle denormal numbers as soft errors for accurate hardware emulation.
+The library is built for speed using vectorized operations for emulation.
+It also integrates directly with NumPy arrays, PyTorch tensors, and JAX arrays, so you can quantize data within your current workflow without extra conversions or performance loss.

-``Pychop`` stands out for its versatility, efficiency, and ease of integration with NumPy, PyTorch, and JAX.
-Its key strengths—customizability, hardware independence, GPU support, and comprehensive rounding options—make it a valuable tool for both practical applications and theoretical exploration in numerical computing.
-By emulating low-precision formats within a high-precision environment (single or double), ``Pychop`` allows users to analyze quantization effects without requiring specialized hardware.
-The library supports both deterministic and stochastic rounding strategies and is optimized for vectorized operations with NumPy arrays, PyTorch tensors, and JAX arrays.
+``Pychop``lets you emulate low-precision arithmetic in a regular high-precision environment, so you do not need special hardware.
+This makes it easy to study how quantization affects stability, convergence, accuracy, and efficiency on your laptop or server. ``Pychop``works well for academic research needing careful control over numbers, and for software development where you want to quickly test different bit-widths to find the best balance between speed, memory use, and model quality. ``Pychop``offers a comprehensive solution.

 ## Install